BOPIM: Bayesian Optimization for influence maximization on temporal networks: Bayesian Optimization

 \subsection{Statistical model}

-Next we need an adequate surrogate model for the objective function.
+Next, we need an adequate surrogate model for the objective function.
 The most popular approach uses {\it Gaussian Process (GP)} regression.
-Let $y_i$ be the observed evaluation of the objective function.
-Assuming we observe values with some uncertainty, we have
+As the influence spreads are observed with noise, we assume the following GP regression model: